W E B S I T E S T R A T E G Y

 COHESIVE STORYTELLING

-As the George C. Marshall Museum shifted from a physical space to a fully digital presence, I helped craft a strategy that honored its legacy while embracing the future.
+As the George C. Marshall Museum shifted from a physical space to a digital presence, I crafted a strategy that honored its legacy while embracing its future.

 Outcomes